-Though the harbor has also become a massive hub of human activity, from the city of Rio to public beaches such as copacabana and an active harbor, the natural beauty of the bay remains, and it is clear to any visitors that the region is a true natural beauty.
+Though the harbor has also become a massive hub of human activity, from the city of Rio to public beaches such as Copacabana and an active harbor, the natural beauty of the bay remains, and it is clear to any visitors that the region is a true natural beauty.

 Great Barrier Reef

 The Great Barrier Reef is the largest coral reef system in the world.
-It is made up of 2,900 smaller reef sections and 900 islands which together make up some 2,300 kilometers of reef across 344,400 square kilometres of ocean.
+It is made up of 2,900 smaller reef sections and 900 islands which together make up some 2,300 kilometers of reef across 344,400 square kilometers of ocean.
 These reefs, or reef system, is located in the fittingly named Coral Sea, which is off the coast of Queensland, Australia.

 Just as there is a natural wonder below sea level there is also one above it, in the sky.
-The Northern lights, more scientifically called the Aurora Borealis, is a natural phenomenon which marks the seventh natural wonder of the world.
-The Aurora appears as a light show of beautiful dancing colours - usually greens blue and purples - when electrically charged particles caused by sun flares or extreme sun activity reach the gaseous particles found in the Earth’s atmosphere.
+The Northern lights, more scientifically called the Aurora Borealis, is a natural phenomenon that marks the seventh natural wonder of the world.
+The Aurora appears as a light show of beautiful dancing colors - usually greens blue and purples - when electrically charged particles caused by sun flares or extreme sun activity reach the gaseous particles found in the Earth’s atmosphere.
 The result is a moving and awe-striking rainbow of moving color that has to be seen to be truly taken in.
 This is a natural wonder as it is a striking example of how a naturally occurring phenomenon - such as a sun flare - can result in a beautiful event on Earth.

-Generally the northern lights can be seen more clearly and frequently closer to the Arctic Circle.
+Generally, the northern lights can be seen more clearly and frequently closer to the Arctic Circle.
 Polar regions have some of the most phenomenal displays, especially as light pollution from cities is virtually nonexistent there.
-However, the aurora can be seen in several countries including the US state of Alaska, large sections of northern Canada, as well as Iceland, Greenland, Norway, Sweden and Finland.
+However, the aurora can be seen in several countries including the US state of Alaska, large sections of northern Canada, as well as Iceland, Greenland, Norway, Sweden, and Finland.